stephenjason89/pinia-plugin-state-persistence/docs/guide/advance-usage.md

 ## Object Key Persistence

-The plugin now supports persisting state properties on separate keys when an object is provided for the `key` option.
+The plugin supports persisting state properties on separate keys when an object is provided for the `key` option.
 This allows finer control over how state properties are stored.

 ### Example Configuration